 TDMTC_duration = 6 ms is the DMTC duration [2],

 TDMTC_periodicity is the periodicity of the DMTC [2],

+L is the number of times the discovery signal occasion is not available at the UE during the SCell activation time.

 Otherwise upon receiving the SCell activation command in subframe n, the UE shall be capable to transmit a valid CSI report and apply actions related to the activation command as specified in [17] for the SCell being activated no later than in subframe n+Tactivate_basic_FS3, provided the SCell can be successfully detected on the first attempt.
 In this case, Tactivate_basic_FS3 is defined as follows.